Operation Pheasant

 Operation Pheasant, also known as the Liberation of North Brabant, was a major operation to clear German troops from the province of North Brabant in the Netherlands during the fighting on the Western Front in the Second World War.
 This offensive was conceived as a result of the failure of Operation Market Garden and the allied effort to capture the important port of Antwerp.
 It was conducted by the allied 21st Army Group between 20 October to 4 November 1944.

-After overcoming some German resistance, this operation liberated the cities of Tilburg, s-Hertogenbosch, Roosendaal, Bergen op Zoom, Willemstad and Breda.
+After overcoming some German resistance, this operation liberated the cities of Tilburg, 's-Hertogenbosch, Roosendaal, Bergen op Zoom, Willemstad and Breda.
 As a result, the offensive cleared much of Brabant; the German positions which had defended the region along its canals and rivers were broken.

 Background

 In September 1944, the Allies had launched Operation Market Garden, a major offensive from the Dutch-Belgian border across the south of the Netherlands through Eindhoven and Nijmegen toward the Rhine bridge at Arnhem.
 The goal was to cross the Rhine and bypass the Siegfried Line in preparation for the final drive towards Berlin.
 Allied airborne troops managed to take the bridges but delays and toughening resistance resulted in the defeat at the Rhine bridge in Arnhem.
 The advance stopped south of the Lower Rhine, resulting in a narrow salient that ran from the north of Belgium across the south-east of the Netherlands and was vulnerable to attack.
-German assaults in this salient, particularly at Nijmegen were repelled, and the allies named this region the island.
+German assaults in this salient, particularly at Nijmegen were repelled, and the allies named this region "the island".

 German forces attacked another part of the salient from a bridgehead west of the bend in the river Meuse (known as Maas in Dutch and German) near the city of Venlo.
-Operation Aintree was launched and this threat was removed albeit at high cost.
-However this meant that the flank further West towards Tilburg and s-Hertogenbosch became a threat also which needed to be extinguished as well as to broaden the front line.
+Operation Aintree was launched to destroy this bridgehead and the threat was removed albeit at high cost in taking Overloon and Venray.
+However this meant that the flank further West towards Tilburg and 's-Hertogenbosch became a threat also which needed to be extinguished as well as to broaden the front line.